NexusNation/Documentation/Rules/Jailbreak.md

 	18. When executing a special day you must provide a brief description on how to play the mini-game whilst the countdown happens.
 	19. When revoking a free day, you have to repeat orders given during the prisoners free day.
 	20. Wardens cannot restrict communications on other guards. (it's the staff's job to act on mic/chat/voice spam).
-	21. When placing markers which are not directly visible for the majority of the prisoners you have to specify where you placed it..
+	21. When placing markers which are not directly visible for the majority of the prisoners you have to specify where you placed it.
 	22. When wardens revoke the previous wardens commands (or all your previous orders) you hereby revoke any command / restriction / free time by the previous wardens.
 	23. When wardens revoke previous wardens restrictions (or all your previous restrictions) you revoke all restrictions by any previous warden.
-	24. Wardens cannot lie about commands, for example, they cannot tell a T they can come join the remaining prisoners without dying and then they get killed for doing so.
-	25. Wardens cannot do the simon says game (over voice) more than two times per game/map.
+	24. Wardens cannot do the simon says game (over voice) more than two times per game/map.
-	26. All mini-games you make prisoners do must be explained in full.
+	25. All mini-games you make prisoners do must be explained in full.
 Asking the prisoners to crouch if they do not know how to play.
-	27. Do not be a warden which punishes players for minor errors.
+	26. Do not be a warden which punishes players for minor errors.
 This is only acceptable for Nazi days (see 6.13).
-	28. Wardens are not allowed to consecutively do Nazi rounds.
+	27. Wardens are not allowed to consecutively do Nazi rounds.
 (E.g. 3-4 nazi rounds in a row).
-	29. You cannot give prisoners orders to do games etc in their cells, the only orders you can give them is to AFK Freeze facing/touching an object in their cell.
+	28. You cannot give prisoners orders to do games etc in their cells, the only orders you can give them is to AFK Freeze facing/touching an object in their cell.
-	30. You cannot give prisoners orders in their cells without a 5 second grace period to follow these orders (for example, "all prisoners AFK freeze facing and touching your cell doors if you are not doing this by 9:30 you are KOS" and the time is 9:35 at the end of the sentence).
+	29. You cannot give prisoners orders in their cells without a 5 second grace period to follow these orders (for example, "all prisoners AFK freeze facing and touching your cell doors if you are not doing this by 9:30 you are KOS" and the time is 9:35 at the end of the sentence).
-	31. Wardens are not allowed to kill non-rebelling prisoners if there are 2 non-rebels left.
+	30. Wardens are not allowed to kill non-rebelling prisoners if there are 2 non-rebels left.
 The only exception would be if a prisoner has to reach the end of a mini-game. (like deathrun where the only way out is the end).
-	32. Wardens must make the two remaining non-rebels to compete for !lr.
+	31. Wardens must make the two remaining non-rebels to compete for !lr.
-	33. Wardens are allowed to ask the last non-rebel if they would like to bloodhound the remaining rebels.
+	32. Wardens are allowed to ask the last non-rebel if they would like to bloodhound the remaining rebels.
-	34. You can only turn on friendly fire on in the cells before the doors are opened, however you cannot force prisoners to kill one another, it is voluntary.
+	33. You can only turn on friendly fire on in the cells before the doors are opened, however you cannot force prisoners to kill one another, it is voluntary.
 The only exception to this is “Knife Battle”.
-	35. Please keep "Friendly Fire" to a bare minimum (once or twice per map).
+	34. Please keep "Friendly Fire" to a bare minimum (once or twice per map).
-	36. On Jb_temple_studios_tnn and Jb_turkey Friendly Fire as a whole is not allowed due to the large player count in cells.
+	35. On Jb_temple_studios_tnn and Jb_turkey Friendly Fire as a whole is not allowed due to the large player count in cells.
-	37. Wardens may not make prisoners play deathball in a small area.
+	36. Wardens may not make prisoners play deathball in a small area.
 The play area must have lots of space to dodge the ball.
 E.g. The cell medic on jb Peanut would be too small, but the cage outside would be big enough
+	37. Maths or Random Select (Unless during pass or keep minigame) is not to be used to select a prisoner to decide an amount of prisoner to live/die.
+E.g. Maths to choose 5 Prisoners to die
-5. ##Last Request/Special Day Rules
+6. ##Last Request/Special Day Rules
 	1. During !lr you have the ability to specify your rules and conditions to your LR (with exceptions)
 	2. LRs must be fair in starting points, e.g. in shot 4 shot you cannot select mag-7 and go right up into the Guard's face.
 	3. Both parties of the LR must be ready before you start an LR.